 Beautiful, Unsettling Detail

-A Victorian anatomy book.
-Cloth cover the colour of dried blood, spine fractured, pages the texture of something that has survived things it probably shouldn't have.
-Tobacco stains bleeding into the margins like old bruises — whoever owned this before me read it slowly, repeatedly, in smoky rooms, fingers resting on the plates a little too long.
-It smelled of dust and pipe smoke and closed doors that hadn't been opened in a very long time.
+A Victorian copy of Anatomy, Descriptive and Surgical — Gray's Anatomy, by Henry Gray, F.R.S.
+The cloth cover is the colour of dried blood, the spine fractured, the pages the texture of something that has survived more than it should have.
+Tobacco stains bleed into the margins like old bruises; whoever owned this read it slowly, repeatedly, in smoky rooms, fingers resting on the plates a little too long.
+It smells of dust and pipe smoke and closed doors that haven't been opened in a very long time.

-I drew this one: the head and neck opened up from the side — jaw muscles exposed, the tongue visible, the throat laid bare, and the cervical spine running down the left like a ladder into the dark.
-Ink on toned paper, then scanned and printed, using traditional tea-staining techniques to apply aged effects.
+I drew from this book — which is to say, I drew from Carter.
+The head and neck, opened from the side: jaw muscles exposed, the tongue visible, the throat laid bare, and the cervical spine running down the left like a ladder into the dark.
+Ink on toned paper, then aged by hand with tea-staining until it carried some of the same weariness as the original.

 ← Back to Ledger